mattlewis92/karma-coverage-istanbul-reporter/README.md

         }
       },

-      verbose: true // output config used by istanbul for debugging }
+      verbose: true, // output config used by istanbul for debugging

+      // `instrumentation` is used to configure Istanbul API package.
+      instrumentation: {
+        // To include `node_modules` code in the report.
+        'default-excludes': false
+      }
+    }
   });
 };